Ride-sharing apps are everywhere, and more popular than ever!

 - What Is Uber?

-- How to Use Uber
+- Frequently Asked Questions About How to Use Uber

 What Is Uber?

 Whereas you have to call a phone number or wave to a pssing driver to get a taxi, you can summon an Uber with just a few taps on your smartphone.